open-ortho/open-ortho.github.io/index.md

 We believe in a healthcare software ecosystem built on open standards — where products speak a common language by default.

-Standards like [FHIR](https://www.hl7.org/fhir/) and [DICOM](https://www.dicomstandard.org/) already exist.
+Standards like [HL7 FHIR](https://www.hl7.org/fhir/), [DICOM](https://www.dicomstandard.org/), [IHE](https://www.ihe.net/) profiles, [LOINC](https://loinc.org/), [SNOMED CT](https://www.snomed.org/) / SNODENT, and the EU's [EHDS](https://health.ec.europa.eu/ehealth-digital-health-and-care/european-health-data-space_en) framework already exist.
 They are proven, widely adopted in adjacent fields, and ready to use.
 What is missing is the expectation that vendors will use them.

 In the world we are working toward: